 This guide provides an overview of Azure Marketplace and the basic processes that Azure partners must follow from joining Azure Marketplace to publishing products, as well as issues to note.

-- This guide is applicable to Azure partners that want to use Microsoft Azure (operated by 21Vianet) to provide products including virtual machine (VM) images, Azure Resource Manager (ARM) templates and custom services on Azure Marketplace, and that serve users in mainland China.
+- This guide is applicable to Azure partners that want to use Microsoft Azure (operated by 21Vianet) to provide products including virtual machine (VM) images, Azure Resource Manager (ARM) templates and custom services on Azure Marketplace, and that serve users in China.